Pssst, FYI – this post contains affiliate links. For the full scoop on what this means, feel free to check out our disclosure.

 10. Epernay, France

-Despite its diminutive size relative to neighbouring Reims, the town of Epernay, located east of Paris, is the capital of the famous Champagne region.
+Despite its diminutive size relative to neighboring Reims, the town of Epernay, located east of Paris, is the capital of the famous Champagne region.

 How to get to Epernay from Paris